Atrimilan/chrome-extension-template/README.md

 # chrome-extension-template

+To load unpacked extension, select the dist folder (it's the one containing manifest.json).

 * `npm run dev` to compile assets files to dist files
 * `npm update` to update node modules